asvirdi/ML-workshop-ali/labs/lab 1.md

 Before proceeding further, lets hammer out some machine learning lingo:
 * Dataset: A set of data examples, that contain features important to solving the problem
 * Features: Important pieces of data that help us understand a problem that are fed in to a Machine Learning algorithm to help it learn.
-* Model: The representation (internal model) of a phenomenon that a Machine Learning algorithm has learnt.
+* Model: The internal representation of a phenomenon that a Machine Learning algorithm has learnt.
 It learns this from the data it is shown during training.
 The model is the output you get after training an algorithm.
 For example, a decision tree algorithm would be trained and produce a decision tree model.

 There are more resources present at [Toward Data Science](https://towardsdatascience.com) for those anyone interested in digging deeper.